 The more ornate North Tower was struck by lightning in 1837 and suffered from a storm in 1840.
 In 1847, Viollet-le-Duc dismantled it.
-It was never rebuilt.

-Construction is set to begin in May 2020 and last until 2031.
+Construction is set to begin in May 2020 and hopefully be complete by 2031.
 Such a major reconstruction is extremely exciting, even if controversially expensive.

-The Basilica Interior
+2. The Basilica Interior

 The columns supported one of the first successful ribbed vaults.
 In the nave, vast stained glass windows replaced solid masonry.
 It was revolutionary.

-The Royal Necropolis of Saint-Denis Basilica
+3. Royal Necropolis of Saint-Denis Basilica

 The most fascinating part of the basilica, which completely makes it worth the short Metro ride, is the royal necropolis.
 And it’s not just a necropolis.
-These are high art effigies, similar to those in Pere Lachaise Cemetery.
-The opulent tombs were a symbol of royal power in those days.
+It’s Paris’ royal hall of fame, representing the history of the French monarchy.

 Tombs were destroyed and grave robbers swooped up any jewels or valuables inside.
 The royal remains were mixed with lime and thrown into two mass graves in the abbey cemetery.

 Despite all that, Saint-Denis still houses over 70 royal tombs.
 Many of the tombs and sculptures were hidden during the bloody events.

 All but 3 of France’s kings are buried here, along with other nobility.
 Here’s a map of the tombs.
 There’s definitely some serious monarchial musk in the air at Saint-Denis.

-The most important tombs are those of Dagobert I, Clovis I, Catherine de Medicis, Francois I, Louis XV, Louis XVI, and Marie Antoinette.
+The most important tombs are those of Dagobert I, Clovis I, Catherine de Medici, Francois I, Louis XV, Louis XVI, and Marie Antoinette.

 As was the custom then, the king’s entrails were transported to Notre Dame Cathedral and his heart placed in the church of Saint-Louis des Jésuites.

 The royal tombs are mainly in the nave.
 The monarchs are represented in carved recumbent effigies or on raised bases.

 Some were severely damaged or intentionally vandalized during the French Revolution.
 They were subsequently restored by architect Viollet-le-Duc in 1860.

 Tombs of the non-royal saints are in the side chapels.

-The Saint-Denis Crypt
+4. Saint-Denis Crypt

 You can also venture into the dimly lit Romanesque crypt.
 Parts of the crypt survive from the 8th century.